AMMI-2024/mlops-course-2025/9day/lab/day9.md

 By the end of this lab, you will be able to:

-- Set up a free-tier cloud VM (GCP or AWS)
+- Set up a free-tier cloud VM (Azure, GCP, or AWS)
 - Connect to a remote VM using SSH
 - Install and configure Apache Airflow on a Linux VM
 - Understand Linux process namespaces and isolation